XiaoyuBian26/xiaoyubian26.github.io/_pages/about.md

 I am on the 2025-26 academic job market.

-Feel free to contact me at xiaoyubianhk@gmail.com.
+Feel free to contact me at <a href="mailto:xiaoyubianhk@gmail.com">xiaoyubianhk@gmail.com.